Secret ingredients to quality software

 24. Do you use SharePoint's News feature?

-Sharing the news is a great way to update the team about important updates, announcements, and articles.
-While some companies choose to send an email to the whole organization, SharePoint's News feature provides a better way to disseminate information effectively and engage your team members.
+Sharing the news is an effective way to update the team about important developments, announcements, and articles.
+SharePoint's News feature provides a streamlined platform for disseminating information and engaging your team members, now enhanced with the capability to send news directly to email.

 1. Navigate to SharePoint and locate the "My News" section on the left side of the page.